2 Syrian nationals indicted in pro-Assad hacking scheme

 - Crossfire Hurricane: How the FBI handled the Clinton emails and the Russia-Trump probes

-Both men were originally charged in 2014 and are still at large.
+Both men were originally charged by criminal complaint in 2014 and are still at large and believed to be in Syria.
 A third man pleaded guilty in 2016 to having a limited role.

+The indictment comes as the five-year statute of limitations for some of their crimes is about to expire.

+According to the indictment, the men and their co-conspirators would send a phishing email purporting to be from a trusted source that contained a link to a website controlled by the hackers.